benoitthore/Enamel/EnamelKotlin/src/main/java/com/thorebenoit/enamel/kotlin/geometry/layout/Roadmap.md

 ## Make Parser/Writer interfaces
 ## Provide implementations for storing using List<Number>
 ## Refactor Playground to work with new serialization

-# ONGOING
 ## Refactor EPView so they work like Android ViewGroup, using EDroidLayout as an example
 ## Implement EPView playground
 ## Add ETransition to EPView playground
+## Implement Android Playground

+# ONGOING
+## Refactor serialisation to use JSONObject

 # NEXT
-## Implement Android Playground
+## Fix IP Address bug on emulator
+## Fix android TV bug with Gravity.CENTER

 # MAYBE
 ## Create Web Playground (linked with Android)